 Since the evidence shows that this very popular human treat can cause chocolate poisoning in dogs, it's definitely something to keep way out of Rover's reach.

 However, if you'd still like your dog to have a chocolate-tasting treat, there is an alternative.

 Even though Rover can't eat the chocolate made for human consumption, some

 manufacturers have created chocolate treats that are safe alternatives for dogs.

 Maybe your family dog won't notice the difference because it smells similar too!

-So if you plan to satisfy your dog's taste for chocolate, my recommendation would be to look for the dog treats made with carob which has a very similar taste, but is considered a safe alternative to chocolate.
+So if you plan to satisfy your dog's sweet tooth, my recommendation would be to look for the dog treats made with carob which has a very similar taste, but is considered a safe alternative to chocolate.

 While chocolate poisoning in dogs rates on the high side of concerns pet parents need to be on the alert for, it's not the only thing.